free-audio/clap-wrapper/README.md

 And with that, voila, your CLAP can appear in a VST3 or AUv2 host or can appear to be a self contained standalone executable.
+Available features in CLAP are transposed to equivalent features in the target format.

 ## Getting Started